-The undersigned stockholder of PDI, Inc. (the "Company") hereby appoints Nancy Lurker and Jeffrey E. Smith and each of them acting singly, with power of substitution, the attorneys and proxies of the undersigned and authorizes them to represent and vote on behalf of the undersigned, as designated, all of the shares of capital stock of the Company that the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held on June 5, 2012, and at any adjournment or postponement of such meeting for the purposes identified on the reverse side of this proxy and with discretionary authority as to any other matters that properly come before the Annual Meeting of Stockholders of the Company, in accordance with and as described in the Notice of Annual Meeting of Stockholders and the Proxy Statement.
-This proxy when properly executed will be voted in the manner directed herein by the undersigned stockholder.
-If this proxy is returned without direction being given, this proxy will be voted FOR all proposals.
+The undersigned stockholder of PDI, Inc. (the "Company") hereby appoints Nancy Lurker and Jeffrey E. Smith and each of them acting singly, with power of substitution, the attorneys and proxies of the undersigned and authorizes them to represent and vote on behalf of the undersigned, as designated, all of the shares of common stock of the Company that the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held on June 5, 2012, and at any adjournment or postponement of such meeting, for the purposes identified on the reverse side of this proxy card and with discretionary authority as to any other matters that properly come before the Annual Meeting of Stockholders of the Company card when properly executed will be voted in the manner directed herein by the undersigned stockholder.
+If this proxy card is returned without direction being given, this proxy card will be voted FOR all proposals.